 Every year we have been to Rhodes sometimes twice a year and walked somewhere different every time and re-walked a few of the favorite routes, other people on holiday knew about our walking and used to ask to accompany us on occasional days, we always love walking with others.

-What do you need to know for walking on the Island of Rhodes Greece.
+What you need to know for walking on the Island of Rhodes in Greece

 Walking boots with ankle protection is highly recommended, and several pairs of good walking socks, be it spring, autumn or winter walking.
 Rhodes is blessed with sunshine all year round and you can as easily be burnt by the sun on a winter walk as you could at any other time, sun hat, long sleeved walking shirt and trousers are again recommended, a rucksack for carrying additional clothing, food, water and personnel items sun cream etc.